trungtpham/trungtpham.github.io/index.md

 Prior to my time at NVIDIA, I conducted research at the Australian Centre of Robotic Vision and earned my PhD in Computer Vision from the University of Adelaide in 2014.
 In 2013, I had the privilege of being one of 200 young researchers from around the world invited to a prestigious event known as the Heidelberg Laureate Forum.
 In 2012, Google recognized my contributions to computer vision with a special scholarship.

-**Research Interests**

-My researches range from low-level geometric vision (ie geometric fitting, 3D reconstruction, SLAM) to high-level semantic scene understanding (ie object detection, semantic segmentation).
-More recently, I am particularly interested in end-to-end 3D perception from multiple cameras.
-My favourite appplications include autonomous driving, indoor robotics.
+**Research**

-My research has been published across top-tier computer vision, machine learning and robotic journals and conferences (TPAMI, CVPR, ICCV, ECCV, NIPS, ICRA), and has attracted more than 1000 citations (as of Dec 2020).
+I engage in research within the domains of computer vision and machine learning.
+My work has been featured in prestigious journals and conferences in these fields, including TPAMI, CVPR, ICCV, ECCV, NIPS, and ICRA.
+Notably, my research has garnered over 2000 citations as of December 2022, reflecting its significant impact in the academic community.

+**Internship at NVIDIA**

+If you possess a solid foundation in computer vision and machine learning and share a keen enthusiasm for tackling challenges in autonomous driving, please don't hesitate to reach out to me.

 **News**
 * Dec 2020: [Open Set Instance Segmentation Code is now online.](https://github.com/trungtpham/open_set_instance_segmentation)